Arthur Godfrey: The La Rosa incident

-LaRosa was also signed to Cadence Records, founded by Godfrey's musical director Archie Bleyer, who produced "Eh, Cumpari!", the best-selling record of LaRosa's musical career.
-LaRosa later admitted the record's success had made him a little cocky.
-Godfrey discovered that LaRosa had hired Rockwell in the wake of the dance lesson reprimand, when he received a letter from Rockwell, dictating that all future dealings with LaRosa would be handled through General Artists Corporation, Rockwell's agency.
-At that point, Godfrey immediately consulted with CBS President Dr. Frank Stanton, who noted that Godfrey had hired LaRosa on the air and suggested firing him the same way.
-Whether Stanton intended this to occur after Godfrey spoke with LaRosa and his manager about the singer's future on the program, or whether Stanton suggested Godfrey actually fire LaRosa on air without warning, is unknown.
+La Rosa was also signed to Cadence Records, founded by Godfrey's musical director Archie Bleyer, who produced "Eh, Cumpari!", the best-selling record of La Rosa's musical career.
+La Rosa later admitted the record's success had made him a little cocky.
+Godfrey discovered La Rosa had hired Rockwell in the wake of the dance lesson reprimand, when he received a letter from Rockwell dictating that all future dealings with La Rosa would be handled through General Artists Corporation, Rockwell's agency.
+At that point, Godfrey immediately consulted CBS President Dr. Frank Stanton, who noted Godfrey had hired La Rosa on the air and suggested firing him the same way.
+Whether Stanton intended this to occur after Godfrey spoke with La Rosa and his manager about the singer's future on the program, or whether Stanton suggested Godfrey actually fire La Rosa on air without warning, is unknown.
 Soon after the firings, Stanton conceded "maybe this was a mistake".

-On October 19, 1953, near the end of his morning radio show – deliberately waiting until after the television portion had ended – after lavishing praise on LaRosa in introducing the singer's performance of "Manhattan", Godfrey thanked him and then announced that this was LaRosa's "swan song" with the show, adding, "He goes now, out on his own – as his own star – soon to be seen on his own programs, and I know you'll wish him godspeed as much as I do".
+On October 19, 1953, near the end of his morning radio show – deliberately waiting until after the television portion had ended – after lavishing praise on La Rosa in introducing the singer's performance of "Manhattan", Godfrey thanked him and then announced that this was La Rosa's "swan song" with the show, adding, "He goes now, out on his own – as his own star – soon to be seen on his own programs, and I know you'll wish him godspeed as much as I do".
 Godfrey then signed off for the day, saying, "This is the CBS Radio Network".
-LaRosa, who did not know what the phrase "swan song" meant, was incredulous when told he had just been fired, since he had not been informed beforehand of his termination, and contract renegotiations had not yet taken place.
-In perhaps a further illumination of the ego that Godfrey had previously kept hidden, radio historian Gerald Nachman, in Raised on Radio, claims that what truly angered Godfrey about his now-former protegé was that LaRosa's fan mail had come to exceed Godfrey's.
-It is probable that a combination of these factors led to Godfrey's decision to discharge LaRosa.
+La Rosa, who did not know what the phrase "swan song" meant, was incredulous when told he had just been fired, since he had not been informed beforehand of his termination, and contract renegotiations had not yet taken place.
+Radio historian Gerald Nachman, claims in Raised on Radio that what truly angered Godfrey about his now-former protegé was that La Rosa's fan mail had come to exceed Godfrey's.
+It is probable that a combination of these factors led to Godfrey's decision to discharge La Rosa.
 Godfrey very likely did not expect the public backlash that followed, a result of the incident running directly counter to Godfrey's solicitous, paternal image.